ibm-cloud-docs/ContinuousDelivery/limitations_plans.md

 For example, a developer on a Git Repos and Issue Tracking project that is integrated into two toolchains in different resource groups will be counted and, under the Professional plan, billed for twice.

-You can enable the consolidated billing feature of a {{site.data.keyword.contdelivery_short}} service instance with the Professional plan in an enterprise account to cause the service to consolidate the authorized users from all {{site.data.keyword.contdelivery_short}} service instances in your enterprise hierarchy into one list.
-By using this feature, you can ensure that an authorized user email will only be counted and billed for once within your enterprise.
+You can enable the consolidated billing feature of a {{site.data.keyword.contdelivery_short}} service instance with the Professional plan in an enterprise account to cause the service to consolidate the authorized users from all {{site.data.keyword.contdelivery_short}} service instances in your enterprise hierarchy, within a region, into one list.
+By using this feature, you can ensure that an authorized user email will only be counted and billed for once within your enterprise and region.

 The consolidated billing feature is available with the {{site.data.keyword.contdelivery_short}} Professional plan only.
+Consolidation occurs only within the region containing the {{site.data.keyword.contdelivery_short}} service instance which has the consolidated billing feature enabled.
 {: restriction}

 Consolidated billing is disabled by default.